ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 identical to the example below, however, so the example shown below should be extremely helpful in accessing PanCancer clouds.

-*Again, Amazon is documented here as an example, if you are following this process in an Academic cloud there will be details that differ.
-You are not required to use Amazon to use our infrastructure, it is simply a working example of setting up our architecture in a given cloud environment.*
+**Again, Amazon is documented here as an example, if you are following this process in an Academic cloud there will be details that differ.
+You are not required to use Amazon to use our infrastructure, it is simply a working example of setting up our architecture in a cloud environment that we know works.**

 #### Step 0 - Get an Account